Harry Bates (writer): Biography

 Bates recalled the creation of the Hawk Carse science fiction series in Requiem for Astounding (1964): "From the beginning I had been bothered by the seeming inability of my writers to mix convincing character with our not-too-convincing science; so after nearly two years, with the double hope of furnishing the writers an example of a vivid hero and villain and my readers a whopping hero versus villain, I generated the first Hawk Carse story."

-Two novellas by Bates appeared in Gernsback's Science-Fiction Plus, edited by Sam Moskowitz.
-"The Death of a Sensitive" (May 1953) was ranked by Moskowitz as the best story he ever published in the magazine.
-Both Gernsback and Moskowitz, however, wanted changes in "The Triggered Dimension" (December 1953).
-Bates agreed to make the changes and arrived at the magazine's offices at 25 West Broadway to do the revisions.
+Two novellas by Bates appeared in Gernsback's Science-Fiction Plus, edited by Sam Moskowitz; "The Death of a Sensitive" (May 1953) was ranked by Moskowitz as the best story he ever published in the magazine.
+Both Gernsback and Moskowitz, however, wanted changes in "The Triggered Dimension" (December 1953), and Bates agreed to make the changes and arrived at the magazine's offices at 25 West Broadway to do the revisions.

 That same year Moskowitz began teaching what is believed to be the first college course on science fiction at City College.
 Bates had agreed to speak as a guest lecturer for the first class.
 As retaliation for the revision of his story, however, Bates intentionally did not go to the class, resulting in considerable awkwardness for Moskowitz.
 Moskowitz recalled later:

 In 1964, Bates contributed an introductory essay, Editorial Number One, "To Begin", along with John W. Campbell, to A Requiem for Astounding by Alva Rogers, which examined the history of the science fiction magazine Astounding.

+Writer Avram Davidson credited Bates as an early influence, stating that "I will admit to the bibliography something done when I was twelve, entitled 'The Slaveship from Space'.
+It was modeled after a magazine story entitled, curiously enough, 'The Slaveship from Space', and I believe the imitation was fully as bad as the original—no mean feat, I can assure you."

 Bates died in September, 1981, at the age of 80.